WoutProvost/ubuntu-theme-arc-setup/README.md

 ```Bash
 sudo apt install gnome-shell-extensions
 ```
 Log out and log back in to reload the GNOME shell.
 Launch GNOME Tweaks, go to the `Extensions` tab, enable `User Themes`, relaunch GNOME Tweaks, go to the `Appearance` tab and select the `Arc-Dark` shell theme.
 Set the `Applications` theme to `Arc-Dark` and the `Icons` theme to `Pocillo`.
 Select the `background.jpg` image in the `Pictures` folder of your home directory for both the `Background Image` and the `Lock Screen Image`.
-Go to the `Top Bar` tab and enable `Clock Weekday` and `Clock Date`.
+Go to the `Top Bar` tab and enable `Clock Date`.
 Launch the computer settings, go to the `Details` tab, go to the `Users` tab and select the `profile.jpg` image in the `Pictures` folder of your home directory.

 ## Screenfetch
 ```Bash